lemonjesus/SimpleBinaryPatch/README.md

  ## Future Work
   - Better compression (don't use an int for the length of a segment if a byte will suffice)
-  - Don't rely on `memcpy` for 100% dependency free code
   - Automated tests.
   - Checksum checking, so we don't clobber a target with data we know to be corrupted.